-A couple of my friends in web design, Carrie and Sara, asked me to write this post, so here it is.
+A couple of my collegues in web design asked me to write this post, so here it is.

 Not too long ago, I chose a new direction for my consultancy, and a specific vertical to serve.
 By writing down my thought process, and why I made the decision to niche down with SEO for manufacturers, it might help other web professionals with their own positioning.

 Before we get too far, let me back all the way up to the beginning.

 I didn’t start learning web development until most people are already deep into their career.
 I was 38 and working at a Wonder Bread factory when I decided that I had to do something different.
 The baking industry (for workers) at that time, was not going to get any better.
 This was around 2009, and I had already been a member of the Bakers Union in Northern California for about 18 years.
 Most of the people that I had worked with in retail bakeries, and in the factory, were trying to get to their pension.
 When you are in your 40s or 50s, at that point in your life, most people would say that starting over is too much of a risk.
 In fact, when the factory shuttered in late 2012, most of the people I knew there were out of work for months, and some, a couple of years.
 Same thing with the people I used to work with at the retail bakery, they had come too far to deviate from their path.